r-gould/r-gould.github.io/_posts/2024-09-23-variational-perception-action.markdown

 This post presents a mathematical formalism of perception, action, and learning, based on the framework of *variational inference*.
 It appears that a variational formalism has the potential to shed light on ad-hoc choices used in practice; we will see that the notion of *entropy regularization* (as in SAC) and penalizing *policy drift* (as in PPO) emerge naturally from this framework.
 Further, this formalism provides a model-based method of reinforcement learning, featuring both representation learning & action-selection on the basis of these learned representations, in a manner analogous to "World models" [3].
 We will also see that, under certain assumptions, we obtain an alternative credit assignment scheme to backpropagation, called predictive coding [6, 7].
 Backpropagation suffers from catastrophic interference [4] and has limited biological plausibility [5], whereas predictive coding -- a biologically-plausible credit assignment scheme -- has been observed to outperform backpropagation at continual learning tasks -- alleviating catastrophic interference to some degree [6] -- and at small batch sizes [8] (i.e. biologically relevant contexts).

 **Related work.** The framework presented here differs from previous work: [1] describes an agent's preference via binary optimality variables whose distribution is defined in terms of reward, from which they are able to justify the max-entropy framework of RL, however their framework does not result in a policy drift term (as in PPO).
-In contrast, for the formalism presented here, it is most natural to represent an agent's preferences via a distribution over policies defined in terms of value (i.e. total reward), from which a policy drift term naturally emerges.
+In contrast, for the formalism presented here, it is most natural to represent an agent's preferences via a distribution over policies (defined in terms of value), from which a policy drift term and an entropy regularization term naturally emerge.
 There is also the topic of active inference [9] which aims to formulate action-selection as variational inference, however it appears that central claims -- such as the minimization of the "expected free energy" -- lack a solid theoretical justification, as highlighted by [10, 11].

 ### Variational framework for perception & action